dotslashed/orgDOM/README.md

 # orgDOM
-Finds domains for a give organization name
+Finds domains for a given organization name
 Req: curl and jq